 Who do we help?

 Today, there are over 1.5 million people in the RAF family who are either serving or who have served in the RAF (whether as a regular or reservist) and their spouses, partners or dependent children.
 We know family doesn’t stop there, so for some of our work we also count parents and close relatives, air-minded youth organisations, contractors and civil servants supporting the RAF as part of the family.
 You do not need to be a member to receive our help.

 Just a typical working year for the RAF Association

 In a typical year, these are just some of the ways that we help our servicemen and women, past and present.
 You can find out more information about all of this great work on this site.

-Of course, this work needs your support.
-So please do take the time to look around the site, find out more, and discover the ways that you can help us help members of the RAF family when they need us.
+This important work needs your support.
+Please look around the site to see how you can help us be there for the RAF family whenever they need us.